mozilla/firefox-test-engineering/guide/projects.rst

 open Issues, just make sure to find one that no one else is working on.

 .. _list of projects: https://wiki.mozilla.org/TestEngineering#Full_Project_List
-.. _Firefox Test Engineering Dashbaord: http://mozilla.github.io/mozwebqa-dashboard/#/issues
+.. _Firefox Test Engineering Dashboard: http://mozilla.github.io/mozwebqa-dashboard/#/issues

 Getting set up
 --------------